top of page

 Undergraduate Researcher

-Eileen Davis is a senior at UNCG.
-She is majoring in Biology with a concentration in Human Biology and also minoring in Anthropology.
+Eileen Davis graduated from UNCG in Spring, 2023.
+She was a Biology major, with a concentration in Human Biology and a minor in Anthropology.
 "I am very excited to graduate in Spring 2023 and continue my educational journey in Biology and Anthropology."
-Eileen is working on a research project to characterize the range of normal variation in human bone ontogeny using the microCT.
-These data will serve as a reference for immature human skeletal anatomy between healthy individuals and individuals that dealt with skeletal emaciation.
+Eileen was working on a research project to characterize the range of normal variation in human bone ontogeny using the microCT.

-Annisianna Egerton
+Annisianna Egerton (Alumni, Spring 2024)

 Undergraduate Researcher